ArcaneNibble/cnoidal/format_notes.md

 This section (`LT_SECTION_ZTIME_TABLE_SIZE`) is used regardless of whether the time table is 32-bit or 64-bit.

-The size of the gzip-compressed data is stored as the value of this section (TODO CHECK THE FOLLOWING), although having an accurate value is only important on Windows.
+The size of the gzip-compressed data is stored as the value of this section.

 The number of bytes that will be decompressed depends on whether the file contains a `LT_SECTION_TIME_TABLE` or `LT_SECTION_TIME_TABLE64` section (a file that contains both will cause an error and cause parsing to be aborted).
 In case of 32-bit time, the amount of data is 4 + 4 + 4 * `number_of_entries` bytes.
 In case of 64-bit time, the amount of data is 8 + 8 + 12 * `number_of_entries` bytes.
-(TODO CHECK THE FOLLOWING).
-If there are fewer bytes in the compressed stream than this, an error occurs and parsing of the entire file is aborted.
-If there are more bytes in the compressed stream than this, the remaining bytes are ignored.

 #### `LT_SECTION_ZCHG_SIZE`